Agentic AI: The Shift from Answering to Accomplishing

 Example"What is the capital of France?""Plan a 3-day trip to Paris for me."

-As developers, this opens up a new paradigm for building applications.
-Instead of hard-coding every step of a workflow, we can define the goal, provide the right tools, and empower an AI agent to figure out the "how."
+As developers, this gives us another way to build workflows.
+Instead of hard-coding every step, we can define the goal, provide the right tools and let an agent decide the next action within clear boundaries.

 Ready to see how to build one?
 Check out our practical guide on Building AI Agents with the Vercel AI SDK to get your hands dirty.